RiledUpCrow/Hordes/README.md

 ## Configuration

+You can edit the plugin settings in the config.yml file. async-despawn option in "global-settings" controls if the plugin should despawn mobs in an asych thread.
+Leave that set to "true" unless you have problems with other plugins. despawn-interval controls how often the mobs are despawned.
+Default is every 10 seconds.
+If you make that number lower, the mobs will be removed more frequently, but it may slightly impact the performance.
+Last is version.
+Do not touch this setting!

-Each world in which you want to enable the plugin needs one section in the configuration, named as the name of the world. `height` option is responsible for the vertical distance from the player beyond which monsters will despawn.
+Each world in which you want to enable the plugin needs one section in the "worlds" branch in the configuration, named as the name of the world. `height` option is responsible for the vertical distance from the player beyond which monsters will despawn.
 If you want to limit horizontal distance, there's an option for that in _spigot.yml_ config file, it's called `mob-spawn-range`.
 Use ctrl+f to find